On three-dimensional associative algebras: Abstract

-The paper is devoted to the classification problem of associative algebras over any base field.
-We provide a list of three-dimensional associative algebras with canonical representatives of the isomorphism classes over a base field of the characteristic is not two and three.
-Comparisons of our lists with the most recent lists over the field of complex numbers in dimensions three, with some comments, are given.
+This paper addresses the classification problem of associative algebras over arbitrary base fields.
+We present a list of three-dimensional associative algebras with canonical representatives of the isomorphism classes for fields of characteristic different from two and three.
+We compare our lists with the most recent classifications over the complex numbers and with the nilpotent case over arbitrary base fields in dimension three, adding some comments.
+Finally, we also provide a complete list of three-dimensional permutative algebras over a field of characteristic not two and three.